 Risk & Compliance Services

-How PKF member firms can help
+How We can help

-PKF’s Risk & Compliance Services (RCS) deploys multidisciplinary teams of professionals experienced in IT, fraud analytics and risk assessment, shared services, finance management, treasury and financial instruments, and the supply chain to augment and enhance an organizations’ existing internal audit capabilities.
+Our Risk & Compliance Services (RCS) deploys multidisciplinary teams of professionals experienced in IT, fraud analytics and risk assessment, shared services, finance management, treasury and financial instruments, and the supply chain to augment and enhance an organizations’ existing internal audit capabilities.

 It works to make enterprise risk management programs, and risk and controls management more efficient and effective.